UBAID-KHAN14/react-projects/README.md

 ---

+## 🚀 Getting Started

-## 💻 How to Run Locally For Just TO-Do-List App
+## 💻 How to Run Locally For Just TO-DO-List App

 ```bash
 # Navigate to the project